yetanotheruk/ConRec/README.md

 3. `double[] yValues` - A array containing all the vertical coordinates of each sample point.
 4. `double[] contourLevels` - A array of each contour value to evaluate and generate lines for.

-Returns `Set<ContourLine>` each of which describe the start and end points of the line and the value of the coutour it was made for.

 ### Maven